Enis15/anomalydetection/README.md

 models applied to dataset 1

 ## Contributing
-Special thanks to Manuel Pangl (contact: m.pangl.gmx.at) for providing the `logger.py` script.
+Special thanks to Manuel Pangl (contact: m.pangl@gmx.at) for providing the `logger.py` script.

 ## Contact
 - Enis Pinari